WhirligigGirl/Alternis-Kerbol-Rekerjiggered/README.md

 NOTE: DELETE ALL CACHES FROM PREVIOUS VERSIONS IN Gamedata/Kopernicus/Cache BEFORE INSTALLING A NEW VERSION.

-Alternis Kerbol Rekerjiggered is the (properly done) rerelease of the classic, wonderful, and beautiful v0.23 mod for KSP: **Alternis Kerbol.**
+Alternis Kerbol Rekerjiggered is the rerelease of the classic, wonderful, and beautiful v0.23 mod for KSP: **Alternis Kerbol.**
 It grabs and re-arranges the solar system bodies to create something new.
 Almost all bodies have been changed somehow, be it in a large way or a small way.
 Two objects are even comets.